iurjoh/Battleships/README.md

 ### Welcome and Name Input

 A short welcome greeting is presented.
-Then the player is invited to enter a valid name
+Then the player is invited to enter a valid name.

 ![Name input](./assets/images/name.JPG)

 ### Game level

 The player must choose between 3 predetermined levels of difficulty.
 Being:
-1. Easy (board size: 3x3)
+1. Easy (Board size: 3x3)
-2. Medium (board size: 5x5)
+2. Medium (Board size: 5x5)
-3. Hard (board size: 9x9)
+3. Hard (Board size: 9x9)

 Here, only numbers 1, 2 and 3 are accepted as inputs.